grellyd/grellyddotcom/content/post/2018_10_11_strings_runes_and_bytes.md

 ---

 **TL;DR Runes are a renameing of Unicode's 'code points', and are a potentially multibyte representation of a UTF-8 character.
-String indexing produces bytes, not characters.**
+String indexing produces bytes, not characters.
+Either use a `range` statement or [unicode/utf8](https://golang.org/pkg/unicode/utf8/) to access full runes.**

 I've found Go intuitive.

 While looking up how to do something, after reading the documentation I usually think "oh, of course" rather than "oh.
 I suppose that works."
-Therefore I was surprised when trying to manipulate strings; it wasn't clear and simple.
+Therefore I was surprised when trying to manipulate strings, it wasn't clear and simple.
 Plus, I found Rob Pike's blogpost ['Strings, bytes, runes and characters in Go'](https://blog.golang.org/strings) strangly obtuse on a first read.

 Up to this point in my dabbling, I have avoided the need to do low level string manuipulations.
 However while doing programming practice problems, that changed.
-To check character uniquiness in a string, or to check palindromes etc, I just wanted to have the string as an array of characters.
+Generally, I just wanted to have the string as an array of characters.
 Since I didn't know immediately what to do, evidently I misunderstood something.

 ---